acemod/ACE3/docs/wiki/feature/hot.md

 ### 3.2 Script Example

-- Adding HOT to the Cessna Civilian Plane:
+- Adding HOT to e.g. a Cessna Civilian Plane:

 ```cpp
 if (local this) then {